codyavila/Admin-Solutions/README.md

 ## Planned Features

 Again, this is a slow burner project.
-Over time, I was to add
+Over time, I want to add
 - Chat functionality.
 - Notification system.
+- Profile Settings.
+- File Management.

 This is also meant to change with different projects, so different projects will need different feature sets.